-- Restricted Shares.
-The plan administrator may grant shares subject to various restrictions, including restrictions on transferability, limitations on the right to vote and/or limitations on the right to receive dividends. - Share Appreciation Rights.
+Restricted Shares.
+The plan administrator may grant shares subject to various restrictions, including restrictions on transferability, limitations on the right to vote and/or limitations on the right to receive dividends.

+Share Appreciation Rights.
 The plan administrator may grant share appreciation rights representing the right to receive payment of an amount equal to the excess of the fair market value of a share on the date of exercise over the fair market value of a share on the date of grant.
 The term of share appreciation rights granted may not exceed ten years from the date of grant.
-The plan administrator may elect to pay share appreciation rights in cash, in shares or in a combination of cash and shares. - Performance Shares and Performance Shares Units.
+The plan administrator may elect to pay share appreciation rights in cash, in shares or in a combination of cash and shares.

+Performance Shares and Performance Share Units.
 The plan administrator may grant awards of performance shares denominated in a number of shares and/or awards of performance share units denominated in unit equivalents of shares and/or units of value, including dollar value of shares.
-These awards may be linked to performance criteria measured over performance periods as determined by the plan administrator. - Share Payments.
+These awards may be linked to performance criteria measured over performance periods as determined by the plan administrator.

+Share Payments.
 The plan administrator may grant share payments, including payments in the form of shares or options or other rights to purchase shares.
-Share payments may be based upon specific performance criteria determined by the plan administrator on the date such share payments are made or on any date thereafter. - Deferred Shares.
+Share payments may be based upon specific performance criteria determined by the plan administrator on the date such share payments are made or on any date thereafter.

+Deferred Shares.
 The plan administrator may grant awards of deferred shares linked to performance criteria determined by the plan administrator.
 Shares underlying deferred share awards will not be issued until the deferred share awards have vested, pursuant to a vesting schedule or upon the satisfaction of any vesting conditions or performance criteria set by the plan administrator.
-Recipients of deferred share awards generally will have no rights as shareholders with respect to such deferred shares until the shares underlying the deferred share awards have been issued. - Restricted Share Units.
-The plan administrator may grant restricted share units, subject to various vesting conditions.
-On the maturity date, we will transfer to the participant one unrestricted, fully transferable share for each vested restricted share unit scheduled to be paid out on such date.
-The plan administrator will specify the purchase price, if any, to be paid by the participant for such shares. - Performance Bonus Awards.
+Recipients of deferred share awards generally will have no rights as shareholders with respect to such deferred shares until the shares underlying the deferred share awards have been issued.

+Restricted Share Units.
+The plan administrator may grant restricted share units ("RSUs"), subject to various vesting conditions.
+On the maturity date, we will transfer to the participant one unrestricted, fully transferable share for each vested RSU scheduled to be paid out on such date.
+The plan administrator will specify the purchase price, if any, to be paid by the participant for such shares.
+Generally, a participant will have to be employed by the Company on the date of payment of vested RSUs to be eligible to receive the payment of shares issuable upon vesting of the RSUs.

+Performance Bonus Awards.
 The plan administrator may grant a cash bonus payable upon the attainment of performance goals based on performance criteria and measured over a performance period determined appropriate by the plan administrator.
 Any such cash bonus paid to a "covered employee" within the meaning of Section 162(m) of the Code may be a performance-based award as described below.